douglasgscofield/add-to-Qiime-DB/README.md

 **Note**: This next step might challenge the memory capacity of desktop computers because of the reading of the taxonomic database.

 We then use this database to find full taxonomic information associated with the retrieved sequences and put that into a format useful for Qiime.
 The `--exclude` is optional, and can contain any regular expression that would match taxonomic information for taxa to be excluded from the final results.

+Two options of note are `--min-to-truncate` (default 1000), which sets a minimum length (bp) of GenBank target sequence which will be subject to target truncation (shortening around the HSP), and `--min-after-truncate` (default 300), which is the minimum length of the truncation result, expanded equally up- and downstream of the HSP.
+Target truncation shortens the sequence to just the region indicated by the start and end positions of the HSP returned by the Blast results above.
+This can be very useful if the ITS hit is within a multi-Mbp length of genome sequence.

 ```bash
 qiime_get_taxonomy_from_seqs.pl --exclude "uncultured fungus" --accessionfile gb_ids_acc.txt gb_seqs.fa